DigitaleWeltLibrary/tic-tac-to/README.md

 ### Version 2

 Introduced the ability for users to switch between German and English language within the game interface.
 The selected language preference is now stored in the browser's local storage, ensuring that the chosen language persists across sessions.

+### Version 3

+The ability to change the game language during play has been added.
+The game start screen design has been simplified.
+During play, text is now displayed indicating the player whose turn it is.